 PIP insurance disputes arise when you are trying to recover PIP benefits after an accident and are unable to do so.
 There are bound to be many more cases where Florida residents are denied as they try to recover benefits thanks to recent changes in the PIP laws in Florida.
 2012 saw some legislative changes that may make PIP insurance disputes more common in car accident cases.

-New PIP Laws Passed in Florida in 2012
+New PIP Laws Passed in

 During the 2012 legislative session, the Florida Legislature passed HB119, which dramatically alters PIP payments and available benefits to insureds and medical providers.